9274sharma/outpass_system/README.md

 # How to Run the Application
 To run the Outpass System for College Hostel, follow these steps:

--Clone the project repository from GitHub
+- Clone the project repository from GitHub

 - Start Apache and MySql from XAMPP Control Panel

--Set up a web server with myPhpAdmin
+- Set up a web server with myPhpAdmin

--Import the provided SQL file to create the necessary database tables
+- Import the provided SQL file to create the necessary database tables

--Configure the database connection settings in the project files
+- Configure the database connection settings in the project files

--Enter "http://localhost/outpass/" to access the application through a Web Browser
+- Enter "http://localhost/outpass/" to access the application through a Web Browser